MobDev-Hobby/grunt-webext-builder/README.md

 - Default value: `process.env.jwtSecret`
 - Required: `for firefox-xpi only`

-https://addons.mozilla.org API Secret - keep it in safe place!
-Not on this file directly, go to https://addons.mozilla.org/en-US/developers/addon/api/key/ to receive or renew it
+https://addons.mozilla.org API Secret - *keep it in safe place*, not on this file directly, go to https://addons.mozilla.org/en-US/developers/addon/api/key/ to receive or renew it

 #### files